muldon/CROKAGE-replication-package/README.md

 ## Invoking our REST interface
-You can use our REST interface to obtain solutions for your programming tasks.
+We provide a REST interface to enable other researchers to repeat, improve or refute our results.
+In order to obtain solutions for your programming tasks, you can call this interface from your applications.
 For this, Set your "Content-Type" to "application/json" and make a POST request to http://isel.ufu.br:8080/crokage/query/getsolutions passing the following parameters in JSON format:

 {<br/>
 "numberOfComposedAnswers":5,<br/>